Avril112113/WhyB-Spec/spec.md

 	- [**`set_device_field_name`**](#set_device_field_name)

 # Mandates
-This spec mandates the use of JsonRPC over TCP, see [JsonRPC Over TCP](#JsonRPC-Over-TCP-Implementation) for implementation details.
+This spec mandates the use of JsonRPC over WebSockets, see [Protocol](#Protocol) for implementation details.
 Device types MUST use snake case, examples; `button`, `lamp` and `range_finder`.
 Field ID's MUST use PascalCase, examples; `ButtonState`, `LampOn`.
 Field names MUST only contain alphanumerical characters and underscores, examples; `my_lamp_state`, `buttonstate`, `door1_state`.
 The backend MUST start with a blank state, no networks or devices.
 The backend MUST support pausing (speed of `0`) and running at 5 lines per second.

-# Protocol
-JsonRPC 2.0 over WebSockets

 # Error Codes
 These codes are based off HTTP status codes